Economical solution for bridge design

 The originally specified 18 strand, 15.2 mm diameter cables, in one common pipe were replaced by four 36 mm DYWIDAG St 835/1035 Threadbars, grouted within individual plastic pipes.
 Each group of four bars included spacers for preventing wind/rain-induced vibrations and individual sets of O-rings at both ends for dampers.
 The longer hanger bars required a fatigue resistant coupler with the bar ends inside cut at a 45-degree angle and fixed in place with two-component glue.

 Simultaneously with the erection of the bridge deck, the hanger bars were installed, stressed, and grouted individually by SAMAYCA as subcontractor within a four-month period and the project finished in April 2002.
-The DYWIDAG Threadbars and accessories were supplied by DSI USA.
+The DYWIDAG Threadbars and accessories were supplied by DYWIDAG.